 We believe that this work sets the scene for a rich research agenda.
 Of course, this study has its limitations.
 Currently many 9-1-1 centres in Canada use the same card set for answering calls and assessing information.
 Thus, despite the fact that we studied call centres in only one province of Canada, it is likely that our findings around 9-1-1 work practices would be similar to other call centres in Canada.
-Given that we have not studied emergency call centres in other countries, it is unknown if our results generalize to However, our results on general call taking procedures and work practices were similar to studies reported in other Western countries, including the United States and the UK [4,33,41,52].
-This suggests that work practices may be similar, though reactions to video calling and individual preferences may differ across regions of the world.
+Given that we have not studied emergency call centres in other countries, it is unknown if our results generalize to them.
+However, our results on call taking procedures were similar to studies reported in other Western countries, including the United States and the UK [4,35,45,56].
+This suggests that work practices may be similar, though reactions to video calling and individual preferences may differ across the world.

 Our work was specifically scoped to focus on the experiences of call takers and dispatchers, given the depth needed to understand this perspective.
 Yet this does mean that we do not have data from actual callers that might show what their specific needs would be for video calls and what privacy concerns they might have.
 This suggests future studies aimed at a broad spectrum of callers, with varying backgrounds and experiences.
+Future research should also explore the interactional exchanges between callers and call takers in more detail.
+A deeper comparison to remote troubleshooting work would also hold value.

 What we see as the key benefit of our work is the opening up of the design space around future emergency calls and call handling.
-While organizations continue to move to a variety of next generation 9-1-1 solutions for emergency calls in our country and others, it is not the case that there is a narrow set of possibilities for such technologies.
-In fact, the design space is rich with possibilities and potential problems that will need to be overcome and addressed.
-We have looked at one specific angle and there are many more, including the specific needs of callers and each of the aforementioned first responders (e.g., fire, ambulance, police) who receive the information recorded and dispatched in emergency call centres.
-There is also much work to be done on exploring the design of 9-1-1 video calling solutions and testing out the ideas that may stem from our research.
+While organizations continue to move to new solutions for emergency calls in Canada and others countries, it is not the case that there is a narrow set of possibilities for such technologies.
+In fact, the design space is rich with possibilities and potential problems that will need to be addressed.
+We have looked at one specific angle and there are many more, including the specific needs of callers and first responders who receive the information dispatched by call centres.
+There is also much work to be done on exploring the design of video calling solutions and testing out the ideas that may stem from our research.